-As evident from the Freight Analysis Framework (FAF) data shown in Map 5, the highest densities of truck activity are at Virginia's major population hubs: Northern Virginia, Richmond, and Hampton Roads, with concentrations also visible at Roanoke, Lynchburg, and Charlottesville.
-Around 32,000-34,000 tons of freight are carried through I-64 in the Charlottesville-Albemarle MPO area, with closer to 1,000 tons carried on U.S. 29.
+As evident from the Freight Analysis Framework (FAF) data shown in Map 5, the highest densities of truck activity are along the I-81 corridor and at Virginia's major population hubs: Northern Virginia, Richmond, and Hampton Roads, with concentrations also visible at Roanoke, Lynchburg, and Charlottesville.

-Map 5: Virginia's Inbound/Outbound/Internal Truck Tons (Year).
-Source:
+Map 5: Virginia's Inbound/Outbound/Internal Truck Tons (2017).
+Source: FHWA